Resident234/php.net/pages/www.php.net_function.is-array.php.md

 You can use this script to test the speed of both methods.

 &lt;pre&gt;
-What&apos;s faster for determining arrays?
+What's faster for determining arrays?